 Details of your last fightwavebreakmedia/Shutterstock

 The nitty gritty of your sex lifeMBLifestyle/Shutterstock

 “Do you want a twosome or a threesome?” says Dr. Carle.
 “Filling others in on what goes on between your sheets makes your intimacy a group event.”
 When you’re not having sex, how often you have it, his sexual fantasies; the raunchy details of your intimate life should be kept under the covers.
 “Your sex life shouldn’t become someone else’s fantasy,” says Sara Nasserzadeh, PhD, a sexuality and relationship consultant and coauthor of The Orgasm Answer Guide.
 “Not to mention that by learning all about you and your partner’s likes and dislikes in bed, you put yourself at risk of your friend becoming the confidante and provider of those likes to your partner.”
 If you’re having problems in the bedroom, discuss it with your partner.
 Otherwise, speak with a therapist who can help you figure out why you’re having these issues.
-Find out ways to get back to the honeymoon phase of your relationship.